This part-time course teaches the fundamentals of modern front-end web development.

 Adaptive snowsports instructor

-There is a mandatory pre-course to complete before starting the in-person sessions.
-This pre-course is a mixture of online tutorials, reading and videos with the purpose of getting students in a position to make the most of their time on the programme.
+There is a mandatory pre-course preparation to complete before starting the in-person sessions.
+The preparation is a mixture of online tutorials, reading and videos with the purpose of getting students in a position to make the most of their time on the programme.

 Please note there will be challenges, further reading and projects to complete at home in-between the sessions.
 Although the course is part-time, it is intensive and requires time and commitment to make the most of it.